-ANT has actively worked with Toyota and Hyundai to support the hydrogen economy, in particular, the uptake of zero-emission vehicles.
+ANT is an active member of Hydrogen Mobility Australia (HMA) and works actively to encourage the uptake of zero-emissions vehicles.
 Over 10 countries around the world have banned diesel and petrol cars by either 2030 or 2040.
 This is driving the transition to zero-emission vehicles.

 The International Hydrogen Council have forecast that by 2050 there will be 60 million hydrogen-powered fuel cell vehicles worldwide including fuel cell trains, buses and cars.
 In fact, the transition is already well underway.
 Our key components supplier, Hydrogenics has supplied fuel cells for Alstrom, which is the hydrogen train currently commercially operating in Germany and is also being trialled in Aberdeen (Scotland).
 Below are a few more examples of the uptake of hydrogen for mobility around the world: